leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab6-connecting-to-an-exadatacloudinfrastructureinstance/lab6-connecting-to-an-exadatacloudinfrastructureinstance.md

     The values are displayed in the **Public IP Address** and **Private IP Address & DNS Name** columns of the table displaying the **Virtual Machines** of the Exadata Cloud Infrastructure instance.

-    Use the private IP address to connect to the system from your on-premises network, or from within the virtual cloud network (VCN).
-This includes connecting from a host located on-premises connecting through a VPN or FastConnect to your VCN, or from another host in the same VCN.
+    Use the private IP address to connect to the system from your on-premises network or from within the virtual cloud network (VCN).
+This includes connecting from a host on-premises through a VPN or FastConnect to your VCN or from another host in the same VCN.
 Use the public IP address to connect to the system from outside the cloud (with no VPN).

 ## Task 2: Connecting to a Virtual Machine with SSH

-You can connect to the virtual machines in an Exadata Cloud Infrastructure system by using a Secure Shell (SSH) connection.
+You can connect to the virtual machines in an Exadata Cloud Infrastructure system using a Secure Shell (SSH) connection.

-1. To access a virtual machine on an Oracle ExaDB-D system from a Unix-style system using SSH, use this procedure.
+1. This procedure is used to access a virtual machine on an Oracle ExaDB-D system from a Unix-style system using SSH.

     Enter the following SSH command to access the virtual machine: